Rafaela-Wetzel/Sorting-Hat/README.md

 # Code Institute: Python Project by Rafaela Wetzel

-The third milestone is about creating a Python terminal project and showcasing the Python skills I have attained over the past 5 weeks at Code Institute.
+The third milestone project is about creating a Python command-line application and showcasing the Python skills I have attained over the past 5 weeks at Code Institute.
 It is deployed on a Code Institute mock terminal on Heroku and the third out of five projects.

 # Sorting Hat